-Health services
+Health system

-Georgie CROZIER (Southern Metropolitan) (15:46): I am pleased to be able to rise and speak to the motion in my name.
-I move:
+Georgie CROZIER (Southern Metropolitan) (15:46): I move:

-- condemns the lack of action by the Allan Labor government to address the rising number of sentinel events in Victorian hospitals; - (2) notes that: - (a) the 2022-23 sentinel events report found a record number of sentinel events were recorded, including 16 more deaths than the previous year and only 23 per cent of sentinel events were reported within the required three-day reporting window; - (b) in the past five years, the Latrobe Regional Hospital has reported nine sentinel events to Safer Care Victoria (SCV), including: - (i) the deaths of newborn babies and children; - (ii) claims that four sentinel events reported were patients who died due to delayed care and two other patients experienced severe postoperative complications and serious lifelong morbidity; - (iii) staff involved in a number of the sentinel events were not interviewed during investigations by SCV;

-- (iv) one case involving the death of a patient where medical notes show there was chaos on the ward with understaffing and no access to computer systems and pathology; - (v) concerns raised by anaesthetists, surgeons, nurses and midwives on the clinical experience of staff and the lack of education and training provided to doctors; - (c) the Australian Medical Association raised concerns about the lack of consistent oversight and reporting within Victoria's health system by writing to the Minister for Health in November 2024 and SCV in December 2024; and - (3) calls on the government to immediately undertake a fully independent inquiry into the reporting and investigations of sentinel events.
+- condemns the lack of action by the Allan Labor government to address the rising number of sentinel events in Victorian hospitals; - (2) notes that: - (a) the 2022-23 sentinel events report found a record number of sentinel events were recorded, including 16 more deaths than the previous year and only 23 per cent of sentinel events were reported within the required three-day reporting window; - (b) in the past five years, the Latrobe Regional Hospital has reported nine sentinel events to Safer Care Victoria (SCV), including: - (i) the deaths of newborn babies and children; - (ii) claims that four sentinel events reported were patients who died due to delayed care and two other patients experienced severe postoperative complications and serious lifelong morbidity; - (iii) staff involved in a number of the sentinel events were not interviewed during investigations by SCV; - (iv) one case involving the death of a patient where medical notes show there was chaos on the ward with understaffing and no access to computer systems and pathology; - (v) concerns raised by anaesthetists, surgeons, nurses and midwives on the clinical experience of staff and the lack of education and training provided to doctors; - (c) the Australian Medical Association raised concerns about the lack of consistent oversight and reporting within Victoria's health system by writing to the Minister for Health in November 2024 and SCV in December 2024; and - (3) calls on the government to immediately undertake a fully independent inquiry into the reporting and investigations of sentinel events.

+I am pleased to be able to rise and speak to the motion in my name.
 This is an important motion.
 Victorians have died in our hospitals and in our healthcare system, and they are deaths that could have been avoided.
 There has also been concern around comorbidity and issues that have arisen due to mistakes being made in our hospitals.